2629 words

 DIGEST: ${{ steps.build.outputs.digest }}

-A second regression surfaced five days later when I enabled Docker Hub tag immutability.
-The publish workflow had been generating a kube-v* tag on every push event, which collided with the immutability policy and aborted the build before the cosign step could run.
-Main pushes shipped a new :latest digest each time without ever signing it.
+A second regression surfaced five days later, when I turned on Docker Hub tag immutability.
+The publish workflow had been generating a kube-v* tag on every push event, and that collided with the immutability policy and aborted the build before the cosign step could run.
+So main pushes shipped a new :latest digest each time without ever signing it.
 The fix scoped the kube-v* tag to semver release events only, and added set -euo pipefail plus per-tag error handling to the signing step shown above so future failures fail loud rather than silent.
 Floating tags are signing reliably again as of late April.

 GitHub Attestations page showing thirteen SLSA provenance records from publish.yml

 After Phase 2 the image carries keyless cosign signatures, an SPDX SBOM, and SLSA build provenance at mode=max, all traceable to the exact GitHub Actions run that produced them.
-After Phase 3 the default user is UID 10001 with GID 0, which means the image drops straight into OpenShift restricted-v2 without a securityContext override.
+After Phase 3 the default user is UID 10001 with GID 0, so the image drops straight into OpenShift restricted-v2 with no securityContext override.

 Owner: the single maintainer.